Post-Charismatic: A Publishing Journey

 The important piece is this: with an author rights reversal, I regained creative and legal control over my work.

-The learning curve to create both print and ebook formats was steep, but having artistic control of my work was well worth it.
+Post-Charismatic 2.0 appeared in print and digital formats in 2013.
+The learning curve to create both print and ebook versions was steep, but having artistic control of my work was well worth it.

 I had no idea how this publishing journey would unfold when I began researching for “a few blog posts” back in 2004.
-But it’s been a challenging, satisfying, and ultimately empowering education.
+It’s been a challenging, satisfying, and ultimately empowering education.